August 18 – 27, 2023

 Every year, the PCBA participates in the Marshfield Fair.
-Here, club members can compete for prizes in a variety of categories, sell honey and other bee-related products, participate in demonstrations, and help educate the general public about the nature of the honey bee.
+Club members can compete for prizes in a variety of categories, sell honey and other bee-related products, participate in demonstrations, and help educate the general public about the nature of the honey bee.

-The Marshfield Fair is a good way for club members to share information and also recruit potential members to the club.
-To sell products at the fair, all the club asks is a donation of your time to running honey sales.
+The Marshfield Fair is a great way for club members to share information and also recruit potential members to the club.
+To sell products at the fair, all the club asks is a donation of your time to participating in honey sales or candle rolling.

 Members collectively sell their products at the fair, in return, the club requires that sellers donate a portion of their time at the barn to collect sales, 5% of sales got to the Club, and you must compete in the honey competition.